Counties in Arizona, Pennsylvania fail to certify election results by legal deadlines

 The controversy over local vote certifications comes as Republicans continue to criticize the election administration in Arizona's Maricopa County, the state's largest county and home to Phoenix.

-Maricopa's Republican leadership has defended its handling of the election and said no voters were disenfranchised as a result of technical issues that cropped up on Election Day.
-Still, GOP candidates for governor and state attorney general, among others, have questioned the results and sought more information after electronic vote-counting tabulators malfunctioned early on Nov.
+Maricopa's GOP leadership has defended its handling of the election and said no voters were disenfranchised as a result of technical issues that cropped up on Election Day.
+Still, Republican candidates for governor and state attorney general, among others, have questioned the results and sought more information after electronic vote-counting tabulators malfunctioned early on Nov.
 8 in some of the county's voting locations.

-And Abraham Hamadeh, the Republican attorney general candidate, has taken steps that could turn Arizona's state-level certification deadline, Dec.
-5, into another flashpoint.
+And Abraham Hamadeh, the GOP attorney general candidate, has taken steps that could turn Arizona's state-level certification into another flashpoint.

 Ben Giles, a reporter with NPR member station KJZZ in Phoenix, contributed to this report.